Best fibre deals in the UK today:

 All of the most popular providers - including Sky, TalkTalk, EE, Plusnet, Vodafone, John Lewis and the Post Office - offer a 30Mb+ fibre broadband plan, while BT goes one better.
 Its BT Superfast fibre broadband starts at speeds averaging 50Mb (6.25MB per second).

 If you're wondering why we haven't mentioned Virgin Media broadband yet, it's because its super fast service is slightly different again.
 It uses coaxial cable instead of copper fibre optics to connect your home to the exchange.
-That basically means even faster internet speeds for you - between 54Mb (6.75 MB per second) and an incredible 362Mb (45.25 MB per second).
+Sounds fancy we know but that basically means even faster internet speeds for you - between 54Mb (6.75 MB per second) and an incredible 362Mb (45.25 MB per second).

 Fibre broadband checker - is fibre broadband available in my area?